 “When I open them, most of the books have the smell of an earlier time leaking out between the pages–a special odor of the knowledge and emotions that for ages have been calmly resting between the covers.”
+Haruki Murakami

-I teach literature and writing courses at the college level and always try to include one of Murakami’s novels or short stories into my syllabus.
-My reason is not necessarily about Murakami.
+I teach literature and writing courses at the college level and always try to include one of Murakami’s novels or short stories in my syllabus.
+My reason is not necessarily about Haruki Murakami.
 My goal is always to help reignite my student’s passion for reading.
 As most of you know, reading any Murakami novel is an absolute joy, even if you feel wrecked by the end.

 After one taste of Murakami’s novels, my students are hooked.
 After that first exposure, they almost always ask what to read next.
 And even though you can’t really go wrong, I will suggest what I think would work best for most readers.
-Each of his novels stand alone, but some work together quite well.
+Each of his novels stands alone, but some work together quite well.

 The Best Haruki Murakami Books – Surrealism